-The herd grazes mostly during early morning and late afternoon, resting the heat of the day.
+The herd grazes mainly during the early morning and late afternoon, resting in the day’s heat.

-We would recommend a .30 caliber or, even better, the flat shooting 7mm magnum.
+We recommend a .30 caliber or, even better, the flat shooting 7mm magnum.

-For those hunters who do not wish to go through the red tape of bringing a rifle into South Africa, Nick Bowker has available a 7mm custom made Remington Magnum fitted with a suppressor.
+For those hunters who do not wish to go through the red tape of bringing a rifle into South Africa, Nick Bowker has Sako 300 Magnums fitted with suppressors.

 The rifle, including ammunition, is available as part of all hunting packages free of charge.

-The aim point is the standard high heart/lung shot; straight up the foreleg, one third into the body, and squeeze.
+The aim point for red lechwe hunting is the standard high heart/lung shot; straight up the foreleg, one-third into the body, and squeeze.
 Your lechwe should not go far.

-When selecting a male to hunt, take note of the spread of the horns backward and outwards, and tips have opened and hooked forward.
+When selecting a male to hunt, note the spread of the horns backward and outwards, and tips have opened and hooked forward.